GovernorFancyPants/desolaterunner/_drafts/running-the-fisherman-s-trail.md

 * Have a plan B if things do go wrong, apparently there isn't cell reception everywhere...

 If you're planning about doin this trail and have any questions, don't hesitate to contact me.
 And if you've already done it, please share your experience, I'm curious to know what you thought of it!

+If you're interested in more trails around the Lisbon area I've written about that here.